-- It’s likely that many students are still grappling with their assignments, and are possibly contemplating to seek the help of assignment services.
+- It’s likely that many students are still grappling with their assignments and are possibly contemplating seeking the help of assignment services.

 Not creating a schedule for times like these will only result in losing out on some sales opportunities.

 You can maintain a proper calendar for your email marketing campaign like the one mentioned above.

 12. Don’t Forget to Keep Evaluating the Data

 Never neglect the data you gather from your email marketing procedure.
 Keep a track of how many email addresses remained undeliverable in a day or at what time most people opened your email.
 These simple yet crucial details will highlight many insights about the performance of the email you sent.

 If you’ve adopted Google Analytics on your website to track the data, tagging your emails with custom campaign tracking can indicate how they are driving traffic to your landing pages and how the visitors react once they arrive at your site.
 Having such essential information will allow you to bring more precision into your email marketing efforts.